Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yeah.

-They've got little faces.
+little faces.

-They don't know a fucking thing, man.
+I don't know a fucking thing there.

 You don't have to stop swearing in front of your kids